jonathandizee/Project_Rock-paper-scissors/README.md

-first javascript project still very rough.
-ON G
+first javascript project still very rough, After playing use Ctrl+shift+j to see the winner from the console